 Sometimes it is necessary to go to court to resolve a case where an ambulance took too long, causing you harm.
 Where court proceedings are required, we can guide you through every stage of the process, including:

 - Preparing and submitting your claim to the court

 - Pre-hearing settlement negotiations

 - Pursuing appeals where required

-We also have strong links with specialist barristers and other key professional experts, so can provide the very best advice and representation for you claim, however it proceeds.
+We also have strong links with specialist barristers and other key professional experts, so we can provide the very best advice and representation for your ambulance negligence claim.

 Our no win no fee paramedic & ambulance negligence compensation claims service

-We want to ensure every victim of medical negligence has the opportunity to claim compensation, so we represent the majority of our clients on a ‘no win, no fee’ basis as this means there is no upfront cost to you to start a claim.
+We want to ensure every victim of medical negligence has the opportunity to claim compensation, so we represent the majority of our clients on a ‘no win, no fee’ basis.

 This means there is no financial risk to you to start a claim and gives you confidence that we are only taking on your claim because we believe you have a strong chance of winning.